SS Wanganui: Shipwreck event 20 June 1880

 The boat left, and was pulled to leeward of the breakwater, and while going ashore the steamer was found to have cleared the rocks.
 The ship's starboard boat returning from the shore was hailed by the captain, who, with Mr Woods and four of the crew, returned to the steamer and found the pilot on board.
 The captain immediately set sail and headed the Wanganui south, after which he inspected her below and found the engine-room full of water.
 There was no water in the cabin, but the floor of the fore cabin was slightly submerged.
 It was found that the after sluice valve was closed, and the fore one partially so.
 The latter was at once screwed tight, and the crew then started the forward bilge pump.
 The captain requested the pilot to proceed ashore to procure the assistance of the Government tug Cyclops, to tow the Wanganui in, but just before the pilot could start Mr Pittman and three of the crew came out in a spare pilot boat, in the hope of picking up the missing men.
 They went on board, and from this out the bilge pump was kept going.
 All on board longed for daylight and steam tug assistance.

 At the break of day the steam tug Cyclops came out and picked up the Wanganui about two miles at sea, and had towed her in about a mile when she suddenly went down, head first, in eight fathoms of water.
 Nothing can be seen but her topmasts.
 The stern, when foundering, went clean into the air, showing fully 20 feet of keel.
 The captain was the last man to leave, and, with Mr Pittman and some of the crew, did so only a few minutes before the foundering.
 The Wanganui carried a large general cargo, but nothing except a case of gin, some casks of beer, and a few packages were saved up to 5 o'clock on Monday after noon.
 Search parties went out looking for the bodies of the drowned men, who were named respectively Henry Norton and Thomas Anderson, but nothing has been seen of them.

 It was fully six hours after the Wanganui struck before she foundered.

 The vessel was insured in the National Insurance Company for £3500, of which £3000 is re-insured.

-Crew of the Vessel at the time of sinking

 Marine Court of Enquiry into the Shipwreck

 A Marine Court of Enquiry was conducted on Thursday morning 1 July 1880 at the Sydney Marine Board Office conducted by Captain Francis Hixson (president), Captain John Broomfield, Captain Benjamin Jenkins, Captain William Robertson, and Captain Fox, Lieutenant George Sidney Lindeman (secretary).